 Some people choose to install a fan, but they are not as effective as proper ventilation.

-Proper ventilation systems can be fitted to a shipping container during the conversion process.
+Proper ventilation systems can be fitted to a standard unit during the conversion process.

 Water, Electricity, and Lighting